Where can I find more details about Kickbox?

 How do I know I'm done with the sponsorship?

-The student will present their project during Celebrate Week at Elon (late April).
-That presentation officially marks the end of your Kickbox sponsorship.
+The student will present their project at the Maker Takeover event during Celebrate Week at Elon (late April).
+That event officially marks the end of your Kickbox sponsorship.
 Of course, you’re welcome to continue working on the project, but you’ll have no other responsibilities to the Kickbox program.

 What kind of funds are in the Kickbox?